klustechDev/snipe.io/README.md

 Snipe.io Sniping Bot 🚀

-Welcome to the Snipe.io Sniping Bot, a cutting-edge cryptocurrency trading bot crafted to detect and capitalize on profitable trading pairs on decentralized exchanges (DEXes) like Uniswap.
-This bot automates the identification of newly created liquidity pools and executes buy and sell orders based on predefined profitability criteria, ensuring you stay ahead in the fast-paced crypto market.
+Welcome to the Snipe.io Sniping Bot, a sophisticated cryptocurrency trading bot engineered to detect and capitalize on profitable trading pairs on decentralized exchanges (DEXes) like Uniswap.
+This bot automates the identification of newly created liquidity pools and executes buy and sell orders based on predefined profitability criteria, ensuring you stay ahead in the dynamic crypto market.

+📋 Table of Contents
+Features
+Live Demo
+Prerequisites
+Installation
+Configuration
+Usage
+Troubleshooting
+Contributing
+Security Notice
+License
+Acknowledgements
+Contact
 🛠️ Features
-•	Real-Time Pair Detection: Instantly listens for PairCreated events to identify new trading pairs.
+Real-Time Pair Detection: Instantly listens for PairCreated events to identify new trading pairs.
-•	Automated Trading: Executes buy orders for tokens that meet your profitability thresholds.
+Automated Trading: Executes buy orders for tokens that meet your profitability thresholds.
-•	Profit Monitoring: Continuously tracks token prices to execute sell orders once profit targets are achieved.
+Profit Monitoring: Continuously tracks token prices to execute sell orders once profit targets are achieved.
-•	User-Friendly Control Panel: Easily start, stop, and monitor the bot's status and activity logs through a responsive frontend dashboard.
+User-Friendly Control Panel: Easily start, stop, and monitor the bot's status and activity logs through a responsive frontend dashboard.
-•	Secure Configuration: Manages sensitive credentials securely using environment variables.
+Secure Configuration: Manages sensitive credentials securely using environment variables.
-•	Persistent Logging: Maintains comprehensive logs to monitor bot activities and performance.
+Persistent Logging: Maintains comprehensive logs to monitor bot activities and performance.
-•	Customizable Settings: Tailor trading parameters such as ETH amount, slippage tolerance, gas price multiplier, and profit thresholds to align with your trading strategy.
+Customizable Settings: Tailor trading parameters such as ETH amount, slippage tolerance, gas price multiplier, and profit thresholds to align with your trading strategy.
-•	Whitelist & Blacklist Management: Control which tokens the bot interacts with, enhancing security and strategy alignment.
+Whitelist & Blacklist Management: Control which tokens the bot interacts with, enhancing security and strategy alignment.
 📈 Live Demo

-📋 Table of Contents
-•	Prerequisites
-•	Installation
-•	Configuration
-•	Usage
-•	Troubleshooting
-•	Contributing
-•	Security Notice
-•	License
-•	Acknowledgements
-•	Contact
 🔧 Prerequisites
 Before setting up the sniping bot, ensure you have the following installed on your system:

-•	Node.js (v14 or later)
+Node.js (v14 or later)
-•	npm (comes with Node.js)
+npm (comes with Node.js)
-•	Git (for version control)
+Git (for version control)
 💻 Installation
-1. Clone the Repository
+Clone the Repository

 bash
 Copy code
 git clone git@github.com:klustechDev/snipe.io.git
 cd snipe.io
-2. Install Backend Dependencies bash
+Install Backend Dependencies

+bash
 Copy code
 npm install
-3. Navigate to Frontend Directory and Install Dependencies bash
+Navigate to Frontend Directory and Install Dependencies

+bash
 Copy code
 cd frontend